ibm-cloud-docs/codeengine/deploy-job.md

 17. From the Create job page, click **Create**.
 18. After your job is created, the job page for your specific job opens.
 Run your job by clicking `Submit job` from the Job runs pane.
 Note that you might need to scroll to find the Job runs pane.

-If you want to add registry access before you create a job configuration, see [Adding access to a private container registry](/docs/codeengine?topic=codeengine-add-registry#add-registry-access-ce).
+If you want to add registry access before you create a job configuration, see [Accessing container registries](/docs/codeengine?topic=codeengine-add-registry).

-### Creating a job with an image from a private repository with CLI
+### Creating a job with an image from a private registry with CLI
 {: #create-job-private-cli}

-To create a job configuration with an image from a private repository with CLI, use the **`job create`** command.
+To create a job configuration with an image from a private registry with CLI, use the **`job create`** command.
 This command requires a name and an image and also allows other optional arguments.
 For a complete listing of options, see the [**`ibmcloud ce job create`**](/docs/codeengine?topic=codeengine-cli#cli-job-create) command.
 {: shortdesc}

-Before you can work with a {{site.data.keyword.codeengineshort}} job that references an image in a private repository, you must first add access to the registry, pull the image, and then create your job configuration.
+Before you can work with a {{site.data.keyword.codeengineshort}} job that references an image in a private registry, you must first add access to the registry, pull the image, and then create your job configuration.

-1. In order to pull images from a private repository, you must first create a private repository.
-For example, to create a private Docker Hub repository, see [Docker Hub documentation](https://docs.docker.com/docker-hub/repos/){: external}.
-After you create a private repository, [push an image to it](https://docs.docker.com/docker-hub/repos/#pushing-a-docker-container-image-to-docker-hub){: external}.
+1. In order to pull images from a private registry, you must first create a private registry.
+For example, to create a private Docker Hub registry, see [Docker Hub documentation](https://docs.docker.com/docker-hub/repos/){: external}.
+After you create a private registry, [push an image to it](https://docs.docker.com/docker-hub/repos/#pushing-a-docker-container-image-to-docker-hub){: external}.
 You can also set up an access token.
 By using an access token, you can more easily grant and revoke access to your Docker Hub account without requiring a password change.
 For more information about access tokens and Docker Hub, see [Managing access tokens](https://docs.docker.com/docker-hub/access-tokens/){: external}.

-2. Add access to your private repository in order to pull images.
-To add access to a private repository with the CLI, use the [**`ibmcloud ce registry create`**](/docs/codeengine?topic=codeengine-cli#cli-registry-create) command to create an image registry access secret.
-For example, the following **`registry create`** command creates registry access to a Docker Hub repository called `privatedocker` that is at ``https://index.docker.io/v1/`` and uses your username and password.
+2. Add access to your private registry in order to pull images.
+To add access to a private registry with the CLI, use the [**`ibmcloud ce registry create`**](/docs/codeengine?topic=codeengine-cli#cli-registry-create) command to create an image registry access secret.
+For example, the following **`registry create`** command creates registry access to a Docker Hub registry called `privatedocker` that is at ``https://index.docker.io/v1/`` and uses your username and password.

    ```sh
    ibmcloud ce registry create --name privatedocker --server https://index.docker.io/v1/ --username <Docker_User_Name> --password <Password>